The Competence Zone

 Anime and Manga

 - X-Men: First Class does this in many ways with Mystique.
 She is about as old as Xavier.
 But as a shapeshifter, she chooses to look younger, and she prefers to stay with the teenage recruits.
 And according to Hank, her body ages slower.
-Then, Magneto dumps her, and states that maybe he will be willing to sleep with her in ten years.

 - In The Godfather Part III Mary Corleone is technically in her mid to late twenties (she's actually older than Michael was at the beginning of the first film).
 However she is portrayed very much as an innocent, wide eyed teenager (being played by the then 18-year old Sophia Coppala is also a factor.)